Heading into my first bikini competition I had at least one hundred random questions.

 But even with all of those helpful resources (seriously though, what did people do before the internet?!)
 I was still freaking out almost daily because there can be so many unknowns when you’re brand new to competing.

 So here’s the blog that I wish existed to answer all my random questions and curb my expectations heading into my first bikini competition.
+I hope it serves as a “Guide To Bikini Competition” for you, entering into your first potential bikini competition prep.

 Let’s Get Real, there are a few realities to be aware of before committing to your first bodybuilding competition.

-Content Prep Requires a very strict diet!
+Bikini Competition Prep Requires a very strict diet!

 One of the first things you should consider before competing is how drastically your nutrition will have to be controlled.
 Competition prep is not a “normal” diet.